Texas vs. Louisville Predictions & Picks - Women's NCAA Tournament Second Round

 Texas vs. Louisville Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Monday's contest features the Texas Longhorns (26-9) and the Louisville Cardinals (24-11) clashing at Moody Center (on March 20) at 7:00 PM ET.
-This matchup, according to our computer prediction, will result in a 71-62 win for Texas.
+Monday's game at Moody Center has the Texas Longhorns (26-9) taking on the Louisville Cardinals (24-11) at 7:00 PM ET on March 20.
+Our computer prediction projects a 71-62 win for Texas, who are favored by our model.

-The Longhorns are coming off of a 79-40 victory over East Carolina in their last outing on Saturday.
+The Longhorns are coming off of a 79-40 victory against East Carolina in their last outing on Saturday.

 Texas vs. Louisville Game Info